catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

 * A network called private-net.
 * A subnet called private-subnet.
-* A router to the internet called border-router.
+* A router to the Internet called border-router.

 The only differences between the two setups will be the external IP address on the router and the CIDR of the private subnets.